Edgar-Argueta/Blue-Team-Red-Team-and-Network-Analysis/Blue Team_ Summary of Operations.md

 Why It Works: Creating this type of policy reduces the chances of an attacker being able to traverse, access, and modify files from a user account to otherwise unauthorized sections.

-I recommend to go through the [presentation](https://docs.google.com/presentation/d/1RIoNwL_GauuUdww3NChPaX4c1LxwoI2MzV9uYMdgHsg/edit?usp=sharing) has it goes into further detail.
+I recommend to go through the [presentation](https://docs.google.com/presentation/d/1RIoNwL_GauuUdww3NChPaX4c1LxwoI2MzV9uYMdgHsg/edit?usp=sharing) has it goes into further detail and visual aids.